Figuring out what your home loan balance is can be harder than a calculus exam.

 So, a mortgage statement that doesn’t address any funds held in suspense doesn’t tell the whole story.

-4. Escrow accounts contain something extra
+4. Escrow accounts are padded

 If your property taxes and hazard insurance are paid by the lender, you have an escrow account.